-This hearing was called to consider a number of proposals that would amend certain provisions of the Northeast order.
-My testimony will address one of those proposals, No. 7, which would establish so-called marketwide service payments.
+This post-hearing will address one of the proposals considered at the hearing, No. 7, which would establish so-called marketwide service payments.
 IDFA and its constitute groups strenuously oppose this proposal and urge USDA to reject it.
 IDFA's opposition is based upon the following reasons: